History of Venezuela: Spanish rule

 By the middle of the 16th century, not many more than 2,000 Europeans lived in the region that became Venezuela.
 The opening of gold mines in 1632 at Yaracuy led to the introduction of slavery, at first involving the indigenous population, then imported Africans.
 The first real economic success of the colony involved the raising of livestock, much helped by the grassy plains known as Llanos.
 The society that developed as a result – a handful of Spanish landowners and widely dispersed native herdsmen on Spanish-introduced horses – recalls primitive feudalism, certainly a powerful concept in the 16th-century Spanish imagination that (perhaps more fruitfully) bears comparison in economic terms with the latifundia of antiquity.

 During the 16th and 17th centuries, the cities that constitute today's Venezuela suffered relative neglect.
 The Viceroyalties of New Spain and Peru (located on the sites that had been occupied by the capital cities of the Aztecs and Incas, respectively) showed more interest in their nearby gold and silver mines than in the remote agricultural societies of Venezuela.
 Responsibility for the Venezuelan territories shifted to and between the two viceroyalties.
+The Province of Venezuela came under the jurisdiction of the Viceroyalty of New Granada created in 1717 by King Felipe V, as part of a new territorial control policy.
+It was suspended in 1723 for financial problems and was restored in 1739 until the independence movement suspended it again in 1810.